98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Multi Camera Projects (Option)

 This module will include advanced studio production techniques, programme development, planning, script development, role practice, set design, graphics/overlays, lighting and programme running paperwork.
-Exercises will help students to develop advanced studio practices, facilitating the production of work to an industry standard.
+Exercises are designed to help students to develop advanced studio practices, facilitating the production of work to an industry standard.

 Practices of Listening (Option)